 Opie traveled with us to Ocean City because, at 13, he is now too old for us to feel very comfortable about leaving him in daycare or even with a housesitter.
 He needs to get his medications on time each day, and he gets really unhappy and nervous when he doesn't have us around.
 Although he wasn't allowed on the beach, he did have a good time napping in the condo (he loved the cool, tiled kitchen floor) and taking slow walks around the parking lot.

 On to the Mushroom Ragout, which will, seriously, blow your mind.
 I love the creamy velvet sauce and the meaty bite of the mushrooms with pasta, but this sauce is so versatile you could serve it over almost anything.
 I love making this with a variety of mushrooms because I love all of those textures, but you can definitely go with just one kind.
-I used four: crimini, button, enoki, and Garlic Naan mushrooms.
+I used four: crimini, button, enoki and portobello mushrooms.

 I know there are many out there who detest mushrooms, but there are some very good reasons why this humble little fungus is considered a superfood and is worth trying.
 It has potent anti-cancer properties, is chock-full of Vitamin D which is a difficult nutrient to come by in a vegan diet, and is good for your heart.
 Big bonus, there are many, many varieties of mushroom and each of them is uber-tasty.
 As you can tell, I have been in love with mushrooms for as long as I can remember and I can't imagine why anyone in their right mind would reject them.